hmfausey/phozzy/README.md

 ## filters
 The filters module determines the flux measurement for a set of photometric bands given by the user.
 In particular, the filter_observations function take a spectrum, the set of filter edges (in wavelength), whether noise should be included, and the statistical uncertainty and instrumental noise values desired by the user.

+## create_data_set
+The create_data_set module creates a sample of GRBs by randomly generating GRB parameters and initial guesses, and determining the corresponding photometric band fluxes and uncertianties.
+It then saves these values to text files that can be pulled from by the fitting and analysis modules to compare with the fitting results to esimate performance.